Platformus/Platformus-Docs/platformus_website/advanced/custom_form_handlers.rst

 ﻿Custom Form Handlers
 ====================

-The :ref:`Platformus.Website <platformus-website>` extension offers the great forms features.
+The :ref:`Platformus.Website <platformus-website>` extension offers the great :ref:`forms features <forms>`.
 You can describe your forms in the backend, and then render them and get user feedback on any frontend view.
 When user fills the form and clicks the :guilabel:`Submit` button, data is sent to a server and might be processed in any way you want.
 User input is handled by the implementations of the `IFormHandler <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website/FormHandlers/IFormHandler.cs#L18>`_ interface